Code-Institute-Submissions/chris92vr-Pizzeria-Garofoli_reSub_Sep/README.md

 ## UX

 This website is designed for people who want information about the pizzeria and in the event the possibility of being able to reserve a table.
-To recall the Italian tradition, the header is characterized by the colors of the Italian flag.
+To recall the Italian tradition, the header and the social links in the footer are characterized by the colors of the Italian flag.

 ## Features